Beyond the Visible: A Survey on Cross-spectral Face Recognition: Introduction

 The remainder of this paper is organized as follows.
-We formalize CFR in Section \ref{sec: HFR Formalization} and present concrete applications in Section \ref{sec:application}.
-We discuss spectra and related bands in Section \ref{sec:spectra}.
-We elaborate in Section \ref{sec:HFR} on the general modules in CFR such as face preprocessing and feature extraction.
-We revisit algorithms proposed in this context in Section \ref{sec:Reflective_algo} and \ref{sec:Emissive_algo}.
-Datasets introduced for CFR are presented in Section \ref{sec:datasets}.
-Finally in Section \ref{sec:Future Direction} we discuss open research problems that are currently being addressed in the field of CFR.
+We formalize CFR in Section \ref{sec: HFR Formalization} and present some applications in Section \ref{sec:application}.
+We discuss the various spectral bands, i.e., sensing modalities, that are relevant to face recognition, in Section \ref{sec:spectra}.
+In Section \ref{sec:HFR} we describe the general modules of a CFR system, viz., face image pre-processing and feature extraction.
+The various deep learning based CFR methods that have been proposed in the literature are explained in Section \ref{sec:Reflective_algo} and \ref{sec:Emissive_algo}, while the relevant datasets used for research in this field are presented in Section \ref{sec:datasets}.
+Finally, in Section \ref{sec:Future Direction}, we discuss open research problems that are currently being addressed in the field of CFR.